brainblocks/brainblocks-shopify/readme.md

 `cd brainblocks-shopify`
 `npm install`

-## Fill Out Config
+## Create the Config File
+Copy the `config.example.json` file to a new a file called `config.json`.
+Edit the new file with your desired config.

 `port`: Port to run the server on.
 Ex `4800`
 `mongodbURI`: The connection URI for mongoose to connect to.
-Ex: `mongodb://localhost/nano-shopify`
+Ex: `mongodb://localhost/brainblocks-shopify`

 ## Set Your Encryption Key

-Se the env variable `ENCRYPTION_KEY` to a 32 character string.
+Set the env variable `ENCRYPTION_KEY` to a random 32 character string.
 This is used to encrypt/decrypt Shopify API credentials in the database.
+You can generate one [here](https://www.browserling.com/tools/random-string).
+This key should not change.
+If it does, all existing shops will need to re-register.

 ## Run the Server
 Start your server with `npm start`